Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/outliner/collections.md

 </div><div class="content">
 {: .callout-title}
 #### Warning
-All objects in every scene except Collision **must be parented to one top-level object**.
+All objects in every collection (except for the Collision objects) **must be parented to one top-level object**.
 Measures have been implemented to ensure that you are made aware of this on export, but still be aware.
 </div></div>

 <br><br/>